Skip to main content

 Eligible expenses:

-- For presentations at a conference/symposium in Quebec City or the Ottawa region, eligible expenses may reach a maximum amount of $500.
+• For presentations at a conference/symposium in Quebec City or the Ottawa area, eligible expenses may reach a maximum amount of $1,000.
 This amount will be paid and/or reimbursed to the student upon presentation of supporting documents for the expenses incurred.

-- For presentations at a conference/symposium outside Quebec or the Ottawa region, eligible expenses can reach a maximum amount of $2,000.
+• For presentations at a conference/symposium outside Quebec City or the Ottawa area, eligible expenses may reach a maximum amount of $3,000.
 This amount will be paid and/or reimbursed to the student upon presentation of supporting documents for the expenses incurred.

-- The maximum amount of expenses reimbursed will correspond to the number of days of the conference, plus one night before and one night after the conference/symposium.
+At most, reimbursed expenses will correspond to the number of days of the conference, plus one night before and one night after the conference/symposium.

-- Registration for the symposium: provide a receipt issued by the conference/symposium organization and the brochure indicating the conference/symposium rates;
+• Symposium registration: provide a receipt issued by the conference/symposium organizer and the brochure listing the conference/symposium fees;

-- Travel: provide a scanned copy or receipt of the purchase of tickets, original boarding passes, scanned or paper copy, invoices or receipts for air/train/bus/taxi/car rental tickets.
-If using a car (rental or personal), favor carpooling.
-In addition, the round-trip mileage may be reimbursed according to the rules in force at Concordia University.
+• Travel: provide a scanned copy or receipt of the purchase of transportation tickets, original boarding passes, scanned or paper copies, invoices or receipts for plane/train/bus/taxi/car rental tickets.

-- Meals: according to the per diems in force at Concordia University.
-If a meal is included in the conference/symposium registration fee or in the hotel accommodation costs, the cost of meals for this meal will not be reimbursed.
+• Meals: According to Concordia University's per diem rates.
+If a meal is included in the conference/symposium registration fee or hotel accommodation costs, the meal expenses for that meal will not be reimbursed.

 Allocation process: